 Eczema, psoriasis and allergic dermatitis are common skin conditions that may produce hypopigmentation.
 Skin infections, such as chickenpox and impetigo, and skin injuries, such as burns, are among the other possible causes.

 The tendency for a person to develop post-inflammatory hypopigmentation often runs in families.
 Over time, the white spots may improve or even disappear on their own.
 Treatments are similar to those used for vitiligo.

 Poikiloderma of Civatte

-Poikiloderma of Civatte is a chronic skin condition caused by sun damage, according to Skinsight.
-It is non-cancerous, and occurs most frequently in fair-skinned adults.
-White patches with a lacy appearance form on the neck and chest, along with darker areas and redness.
+Poikiloderma of Civatte is a chronic skin condition caused by sun damage, especially in fair-skinned adults.
+White patches with a lacy appearance form on the neck and chest, intermixed with darker areas and redness.